Search Jobs In Huntington Beach

 Public Employee Disaster Service Worker: In accordance with Government Code Section 3100, all Huntington Beach city employees are required to perform assigned disaster service worker duties in the event of an emergency or a disaster.

-• An online application must be completed in its entirety.
+• An online application must be fully completed

 • Selection Interview